-Everywhere you look these days, there's Chris Messina — yelling at Jeff Daniels on The Newsroom, or having sex with Rose Byrne on Damages.
-On the big screen this month, Messina will try to seduce Rashida Jones through yoga in Celeste and Jesse Forever, and watch with amazement as Paul Dano doesn't have to do one damn thing to seduce Zoe Kazan in Ruby Sparks — because she's a creature of his own invention, come to life, controlled by the words he types on the page.
+Everywhere you look these days, there's Chris Messina — yelling at Jeff Daniels on The Newsroom, for instance, or having sex with Rose Byrne on Damages.
+And then on the big screen this month, Messina will try to seduce Rashida Jones through yoga in Celeste and Jesse Forever, and watch with amazement as Paul Dano doesn't have to do one damn thing to seduce Zoe Kazan in Ruby Sparks — because she's a creature of his own invention, come to life, controlled by the words he types on the page.
 As the audience surrogate, Messina gets to say the things we think but do not say in those situations — and we thank him for it.
 The actor chatted with Vulture about getting beaten (at golf) by Dano, getting scared by Aaron Sorkin and Mindy Kaling, and getting some of Jessica Chastain's magic.

 You help ground this movie and make it more realistic, but you also get a lot of the best lines.

 Zoe wrote so much great stuff for me to do.
 It was one of those scripts that when you read it, you feel like you need to be involved.
 And one of the things we wanted to do with Harry was show the love he had for his brother — he's almost like a father figure to him.
 And yeah, he gets a lot of funny lines, but it's all about getting the audience to relate to him and to find that love.
 The car scene, when Harry goes from, "This is crazy" to "Oh my God, this is a miracle," was so much fun to shoot, but it was nerve-wracking.